Puppet Master 4: Plot

-But inside the inn, the third Totem, sent in earlier by package, is also on the prowl.
+Back inside the inn, the third Totem, sent in earlier by package, is also on the prowl.
 The puppets, intent on protecting Rick, search the hotel and soon manage to kill one of the Totems in the kitchen and, through its supervision link, its controller in the underworld.
 Then Toulon's spirit, who has been appearing around the hotel all night, tells the puppets to animate the Decapitron.
 Under Rick and Suzie's astonished eyes, the puppets move up to Rick's room, retrieve a box which contains yet another puppet with a soft plastic head, and revive it with the formula and a lightning strike.
 The two remaining Totems attack to disrupt the process, but one is electrocuted when Six Shooter uses a wire as a lariat to divert some of the lightning's power into it.
 Decapitron briefly awakens, and his head morphs into the likeness of Toulon, who explains to Rick the origin and the secret of the life-giving formula.
-The vial, however, turns out to be missing; immediately suspecting Cameron, Rick goes back to search his body, where he does find the vial.
+The vial, however, turns out to be missing; immediately suspecting Cameron, Rick goes back to search his body, where he does indeed find the vial.

 Meanwhile, the last Totem corners the panicked Lauren and prepares to drain her life away when Suzie interferes and douses it with acid.
 Toulon speaks through Lauren, urging Rick to animate Decapitron to destroy the Totem, and Rick uses his computer to divert power from his generator into Decapitron, bringing him to life.
 As the Totem attacks, Decapitron exchanges his plastic head for an electron-bolt launching system and destroys the creature.
 Afterwards, Toulon speaks to Rick yet again, surrendering custody of his puppets and the formula to him and promising his help in times of need.